 March 29, 2018

-The essential procedure in computing the PSD of a signal is determining the frequency spectrum.
+When computing the PSD of a signal, it is essential to determine the frequency spectrum.
 This is done using a Fourier Series, named after the mathematician Joseph Fourier who invented the method in 1807 .
-It is based on the principle that any signal x of length T can be constructed by the sum of a series of sine and cosine waves, each having an integer number of cycles in T. Mathematically this is written as
+It is based on the principle that any signal x of length T can be constructed by the sum of a series of sine and cosine waves, each having an integer number of cycles in T. Mathematically this is written as:

-where f1 = 1 / T , fi = i f1 , and Ci and Si are the Fourier coefficients to be determined. (x is the mean value of x.)
-Graphically this is illustrated in Fig. 6.
+where f1 = 1 / T, fi = i f1, and Ci and Si are the Fourier coefficients to be determined. (x is the mean value of x.)
+This is illustrated graphically in Figure 2.6.

-In practice the signal x is digitized into a sequence of N numbers, xn , n = 1 to N, with a time interval of Δt between samples, as illustrated in Fig. 7.
+In practice, the signal x is digitized into a sequence of N numbers, xn, n = 1 to N, with a time interval of Δt between samples, as illustrated in Figure 2.7.
 The value of each Fourier coefficient is determined by multiplying both sides of Eq.
-(1) by the corresponding sine or cosine wave and computing the mean value over N = T/Δt .
-For example, the value of C37 is determined by
+(1) by the corresponding sine or cosine wave and computing the mean value over N = T/Δt.
+For example, the value of C37 is determined by Equation 2.

-where the summation, , computes the mean value and tn = n Δt.
+The following summation is used to compute the mean value and tn = n Δt:

 This procedure works because the different sine and cosine functions are independent of each other.
-That is, the mean value of the product of any two different ones is equal to zero, as illustrated in Fig. 3.
-All of the terms on the right hand side of Eq.
-(2) have a mean value of zero except for the C37 term.
-Then
+That is, the mean value of the product of any two different ones is equal to zero, as illustrated in Figure 2.3.
+The terms in Equation 2 have a mean value of zero except for the C37 term.
+Then:

-where the fact that the mean-square value of the cosine wave is 1/2 has been used (as illustrated in Fig. 2).
+In Equation 3, the mean-square value of the cosine wave is 1/2 has been used (as illustrated in Figure 2.2).
 In general, the coefficients are determined by the following equation (Equation 4):

 A number of FFT computational details must be addressed as part of the PSD creation process.
 These FFT details include digital time sampling, aliasing, windowing, frequency resolution, and averaging.